HaroldMitts/wininstall/README.md

 ### Extend the capabilities of the WinPE by adding WinPE Optional Components (OCs) using DISM

-> In this example, the following OCs are added via the Deployment and Imaging Tools Environment (WinPE CLI)
+> In this example, the following OCs are added;
 >
 >    * Scripting
 >    * WMI